annashulman/UGY3/github_intro.md

 <img width="953" alt="Screenshot 2022-02-19 at 17 28 12" src="https://user-images.githubusercontent.com/91272561/154812661-b3a8bdde-2601-4e98-919d-9bc117645d99.png">
 Your account information may already populate the screen, but if not, you may have to log in again. <br>
 #### 4. Click 'Authorize Desktop' <br>
 This will open GitHub Desktop again, and your username should autopopulate a form.
-After confirming this step, your GitHub Desktop and online GitHub account should be linked.
+After confirming this step, your GitHub Desktop and online GitHub account should be linked. <br>

+From here, I recommend going through the tutorial that GitHub desktop provides on how to navigate the platform.
+This will create a tutorial repository and walk you through how to create a branch, edit a file, make commits, and publish to GitHub. <br>

+This goes back to ensuring that all changes you make locally are 'pushed' to the online published version of GitHub.
+The main points to know about avoiding version control problems, are, in order: (1) committing changes, (2) pulling from origin and then (3) pushing.
+Committing your changes essentially saves them, but doesn't publish them to the online repository.
+Before that, it is good practice to pull from origin.
+That essentially ensures that all of your documents locally are up-to-date with thet published versions.
+Then, you can push the changes you have made to the online repository.
+When editing materials from a repository locally, it is good to commit, pull and push regularly to avoid version control issues.

 ** Also please let me know if y'all have any problems with GitHub Desktop -- I access GitHub locally on my computer through R, rather than GitHub Desktop, so I don't have a lot of experience with Desktop.
 Both processes seem to give the end result, but GitHub Desktop seems a lot friendlier to folks who don't code -- hence why I included it here.